MQ-FOAR705/Walker_Roslyn_PICO_Presentation/README.md

 The presentation template is from https://egu2018.eu/PICO_how-to_guide_to_PICO.pdf Abstracted and templated by Brian Ballsun-Stanton, Macquarie University.
 Original template by https://github.com/snowtechblog/pico-latex-presentation by Anselm Köhler.
+There is a pdf as a preview to see the result.